 - Allergic reaction to contrast dye

-CT scans do expose you to more radiation than regular x-rays.
+CT scans expose you to more radiation than regular x-rays.
 Having many x-rays or CT scans over time may increase your risk for cancer.
-However, the risk from any one scan is small.
-You and your health care provider should weigh this risk against the benefits of getting a correct diagnosis for a medical problem.
+However, the risk from any 1 scan is small.
+You and your provider should weigh this risk against the benefits of getting a correct diagnosis for a medical problem.

-- If you absolutely must be given such contrast, your health care provider may give you antihistamines (such as Benadryl) or steroids before the test.
+In case you are allergic, your provider may give you antihistamines (such as Benadryl) or steroids before the test.